ioanniskousis/amitree-api/README.md

 A call to the *referral* route requires the authentication token to be supplied in the header structure of the request.
 The user is authenticated and a 20 characters length string is generated and returned to the caller.
-If the user has already created a referral code the a 'You Already Have Created A Referral Code' message is returned.
+If the user has already created a referral code then a 'You Already Have Created A Referral Code' message is returned.

 <br/>
 <hr/>